swisscyberstorm/swisscyberstorm.com.2017/4-sponsors.md

 hide: false
 ---
 <h2>Sponsors</h2>
 <p>Swiss Cyber Storm would like to thank its partners and sponsors for their invaluable support.
-We are happy to have them on board.
+We are happy to have each of them on board.
 We believe they are not only the right partners for us but also for you.
-Get in touch with them and check out what they have to offer!</p>
+Get in touch with them and have a look at what they have to offer!</p>

  <div class="row">
   <div id="equalheight">